wolfj123/PolicyModelsPlugin/docs/ERRORS.md

 Generating new model is based on [Policymodel tools JAR](https://github.com/IQSS/DataTaggingLibrary) version 1.9.9.
 If you get any unknown error when trying to create a new model is suggested trying to create a new model manually by using [PolicyModels-1.9.9.uber.jar](./../LibServiceApp/resources/PolicyModels-1.9.9.uber.jar), this will allow getting more extensive error messages.

-Known Problems When Generating New Model:
+Known problems when generating new Model:
 - Using non existing path
 - Using spaces or numbers in root slot name